-Branch facilities of the renowned Family History Library in Salt Lake City, Oklahoma’s LDS Family History Centers provide access to microfilmed genealogical records that are housed in the main Family History Library.
+Branch facilities of the renowned Family History Library in Salt Lake City, Oklahoma’s LDS Family History Centers provide access to microfilmed genealogical records housed in the main Family History Library.
 The primary Oklahoma branch, located off NW 63rd Street in Oklahoma City, offers interlibrary loans of more than 2.4 million rolls of microfilmed records, which overwhelmingly contain records prior to 1930.
-The LDS Family History Center also provides computer access to premium family history software and websites that generally charge for subscriptions.
+The OKC Family History Center also provides computer access to premium family history software and websites that generally charge for subscriptions.
 Visit the center for collections that include birth, marriage, death, probate, land and military records.
 Everyone is welcome to visit the center and use its resources.
 Small fees do apply to loaned microfilm and photocopies.
 For a complete list of LDS Family History Centers in Oklahoma, click here.

-Located in Tulsa’s Midtown District, the Tulsa Genealogy Center houses one of the largest genealogical collections in Oklahoma.
+Located in Tulsa’s Midtown District, the Tulsa Genealogy Resource Center houses one of the largest genealogical collections in Oklahoma.
 Equipped with computers, research and lounge areas, print and microfilm collections and regular genealogy workshops, the Tulsa Genealogy Center is a premier location for Oklahoma genealogy research.
 Visitors have access to vital records, complete census records for Oklahoma, state and county histories, immigration lists and military records, as well as rosters of Union and Confederate soldiers, the final rolls of the Five Civilized Tribes and a heraldry section.
 Other highlights of the collection include the Cemetery Index of Oklahoma, a 77-volume series which lists all known cemeteries in the state, and the DAR Lineage Book.

 A wonderful resource for early Oklahoma and Western history, the Western History Collections on the University of Oklahoma campus in Norman provides genealogical information on settlers and pioneers of the Trans-Mississippi West.
 The highlight of the collection is the Draper Manuscript, also referred to as the Draper Papers, which contains a collection of pioneer interviews from the 1740s through the War of 1812.
-The documents include names of parents and grandparents, as well as birthplaces, military service and more.
+Documents include names of parents and grandparents, as well as birthplaces, military service and more.
 The Western History Collection also includes a vast array of primary materials such as diaries, journals, personal correspondence, sound recordings and oral histories by Oklahoma pioneers spanning from 1861 to 1936.

 For area-specific genealogy information, check out these local sources for family history research statewide: